A Comprehensive Guide to Retiring in Winston-Salem, North Carolina

 Senior Living Communities

 You have earned your retirement, now enjoy it and let someone else handle your daily responsibilities!
 Senior living communities are found throughout Winston-Salem and each of them offer different quality of services and amenity features.
-To plan for the future, a community like Homestead Hills is a great choice as they offer industry-best services and amenities.
-These services include Active Adult Living, Independent Living, Assisted Living, Memory Care, Skilled Nursing, and Rehabilitation.
+To plan for the future, a community like Winston-Salem’s top-rated senior living community, Homestead Hills, is a great choice as they offer industry-best services and amenities.
+These services include Active Adult Living, Independent Living, Assisted Living, Memory Care, Skilled Nursing, Rehabilitation, and Respite Care.
 If you’re interested in maintenance-free living, upscale amenities and a close-knit community of peers, Homestead Hills may be a good fit.
 To learn more about Homestead Hills, click here.

 Food & Drink

 A melting pot of unique fare and libations, Winston-Salem offers a wide range of options for residents.
 From authentic southern cuisine and smoked barbeque to asian-fusion and oyster bars, there’s a lot to choose from.
 Here are the top rated restaurants and drinks in Winston-Salem.